-This has created immense opportunities for companies, but it has also confronted them with new challenges.
+This has created immense opportunities for companies Digitised Environment Machinery And Equipment Are Key, but it has also confronted them with new challenges.
 Competition is becoming more international and thus more intense.
 Only by standing out from the crowd and offering customers genuine value can a company stay competitive in the long run.
 At the same time, expectations in the market are increasing.
 Customers are demanding more and more different products, and these must be produced in smaller batches.
 Production must be fast, free of defects, flexible, inexpensive and reliable.

 Speed, Versatility, Precision

 In the metalworking industry, for example, sawing technology must meet increasingly tough requirements.
 Industry 4.0 Machines and tools must not only be fast and versatile, they must also produce cut parts with precise dimensions and surfaces of excellent quality.
 When the parts are burr-free and reproducibly precise, less work is required for reworking.
 This raises production efficiency.

 Moreover, users want to minimise losses at the start and end of the cut and other kinds of waste in order to make optimum use of the material.
 For this, high-quality sawing technology tailored to the given requirements is indispensable.
 When it comes to cutting bar stock in the skilled trades, manufacturing and steel processing, further increases in efficiency and cost-effectiveness can be expected in the future.
 In each sector, the potential for improvement differs depending on the material, order structure, production volume and personnel costs.